LLFourn/secp256kfun/schnorr_fun/README.md

 [crates_badge]: https://img.shields.io/crates/v/schnorr_fun.svg
 [crates_url]: https://crates.io/crates/schnorr_fun

 Generate and verify Schnorr signatures on secp256k1.
-Uses [secp256kfun].
+Built on [secp256kfun].

 Schnorr signatures were introduced (and patented until 2008) by their namesake in [Efficient Signature Generation by Smart Cards][1].
 This implementation is based on the [BIP-340] specification, but is flexible enough to be used as a general purpose Schnorr signature scheme.